Mont v. United States: Factual background

 Jason Mont pleaded guilty to several drug-related federal offenses in 2005 in the United States District Court for the Northern District of Ohio.
 He was sentenced to 120 months imprisonment and five years of supervised release to end on March 6, 2017.
-Mont was later arrested, during his term of supervised release, in June of 2016 for state drug offenses.
+Mont was later arrested, during his term of supervised release, in June 2016 for state drug offenses.
 At this point, Mont's probation officer reported Mont's violation of his term of supervised release to the District Court and alerted the District Court that the probation office was tolling his federal term of supervised release because they were not able to supervise him while he was in state custody.
-Mont later entered into a plea deal where he pleaded guilty to the state charges and a sentencing hearing was set for December of 2016.
+Mont later entered into a plea deal where he pleaded guilty to the state charges and a sentencing hearing was set for December 2016.
 In late October 2016, Mont admitted to the District Court that he had violated the terms of his supervised release, but objected to a supervised-release hearing in November of that same year to allow the state conviction to become final.
-After several delays, Mont, in late March of 2017, was finally sentenced to six years' imprisonment with the ten months in pretrial detention counted as time served, and the District Court scheduled a hearing for June 28, 2017.
+After several delays, Mont, in late March 2017, was finally sentenced to six years' imprisonment with the ten months in pretrial detention counted as time served, and the District Court scheduled a hearing for June 28, 2017.
 But before the hearing, Mont objected to the District Court's jurisdiction to hear the case because he claimed his supervised release ended March 6, 2017.